 Top 5 Dog Summer Health Concerns

 The hot and sunny stretches of summer can bring with them a whole set of health concerns for your dog.
-From parasite-spread illnesses to paw problems caused by walking on hot surfaces, a wide range of summer hazards can plague canines.
+From parasite or dust-borne illnesses, to paw problems caused by walking on hot surfaces; a wide range of summer hazards can plague canines.

 Here are a few things you need to consider when it comes to summer and ideas on how you can keep your pets safe.

 - Never leave your dog in the car.
-A car can heat up within several minutes to more than 100 F, causing heatstroke or even death, says Lisa Peterson, communications director of the American Kennel Club.
+A car can heat up within several minutes to more than 100 F, causing heatstroke or even death.

 Some dogs have flea allergies that make them scratch until their skin is raw — or in extreme cases, until they bleed.
 Ticks are even more dangerous because they carry a variety of diseases, including Lyme disease, Rocky Mountain spotted fever, anaplasmosis and Ehrlichia.

 Symptoms of tick-borne diseases can range from the fever and swollen joints that afflict Lyme sufferers to possible death, as in the case of Rocky Mountain spotted fever victims.